Tarzan and the Valley of Gold: Production notes

 This was filmed entirely on location in Mexico – near Acapulco, at Mexico City's Plaza de Toros, at the Chapultepec Castle, the Teotihuacan ruins, and in the caves at Guerrero.

 Nancy Kovack replaced Sharon Tate in the role of Sophia Renault just before filming began in 1965.
 Tate can be seen with Henry in publicity stills that were published in newspapers when the film was announced.

 Early drafts of the script were entitled, Tarzan and the Treasure of Tucumai and Tarzan '66.

-DVD
+Critical response

+A contemporary review of the film in The New York Times reported that "it does offer a few random amusements for the adult patron who, by some peculiar twist of fate, happens to see the picture unaccompanied by a small child," but added that it is "curiously witless."
+Writing in DVD Talk, critic John Sinnott noted that the "film hasn't aged as well as the others in the series, but it's still a lot of fun" and that it is "still worth watching," but added that having "Tarzan fire a Browning Machine Gun (one of those heavy tripod-mounted things) from the hip and drive a tank makes him seem more like a resourceful spy than the Lord of the Jungle."

+Home media

-Tarzan and the Valley of Gold was released by Warner Home Video in a DVD on 20 April 2010, as part of their Warner Archives DVD-on-demand collection.
+Tarzan and the Valley of Gold was released by Warner Home Video on DVD on 20 April 2010, as part of their Warner Archives DVD-on-demand collection.

 Novel

 The Edgar Rice Burroughs estate chose Fritz Leiber to write an authorised novel based on Huffaker's screenplay.
 Leiber's novel was released in paperback by Ballantine Books in April 1966, and features an expanded version of the film's story with footnotes detailing connections to Tarzan's past adventures as chronicled by Burroughs.
 An ebook edition was issued by Gateway/Orion in August 2013, and a hardcover edition illustrated by Richard Hescox by Edgar Rice Burroughs, Inc. in August 2019.